 The 1923-24 season was to signal the first of Bohemian Football Club’s 11 League of Ireland title wins.
 That maiden title was captured in the penultimate game of the season, a 2-1 victory over St. James’s Gate in Dalymount.
 The goals that day came from English-born centre forward Dave Roberts and Dubliner Christy Robinson at inside-left.
 Between them they would score 32 of the Bohs’ 56 goals that season, with Roberts finishing as the League’s top marksman with 20.
 But while strikers tend to get the glory this maiden victory was of course a team effort.
 A number of those league winning Bohs players were selected for the Irish squad that travelled to the 1924 Olympics.
 Men like full-back Bertie Kerr, Paddy O’Kane, Jack McCarthy, Ned Brooks and Johnny Murray would win caps for Ireland and are still remembered for their contributions for the club.
-However, one man who was central to those achievements but leaves less of a trace is William H. Otto, the versatile Bohemians half-back, better known as Billy, who captained the team.
-This piece is as much an appeal for information as the summary of a career.
+However, one man who was central to those achievements but leaves less of a trace is William Henry Otto, the versatile Bohemians half-back, better known as Billy, who captained the team.

 Anyone who has ever trawled through Irish newspaper archives or through any number of online census returns or genealogy sites will appreciate the difficulty in trying to track down a relative from the distant past.
-Particularly if that relative has a rather common name and without having specifics to hand working out if that John O’Sullivan or that Mary Byrne is your ancestor can be a thankless task.
+Particularly if that relative has a rather common surname, without having the specifics to hand working out if that John O’Sullivan or that Mary Byrne is your ancestor can be a thankless task.
 It is for some of these reasons that researching someone with the surname Otto in 1920’s Ireland is that bit more intriguing.
 However detail on the life of Billy Otto of Bohemian Football Club initially proved illusive and as his story developed it brought me on quite an unexpected journey.

-Billy was Bohemian captain for the 1923-24 season, a time of progress for the club as they were crowned League champions and Shield winners thatyear with the club also finishing as League runners-up the following year, he would also become a member of the club committee.
+Billy was Bohemian captain for the 1923-24 season, a time of progress for the club as they were crowned League champions and Shield winners that year with the club also finishing as League runners-up the following year, he would also become a member of the club committee.
 He continued as a regular team member through to the first half of 1927 when he disappears from the match reports of the club.
 We know that during his time in Dublin he more than likely worked for the the revenue service as we know he lined out for them as a footballer in the Civil Service League around the same time that he was on the books of Bohemians.
 This wasn’t too unusual as a number of Billy’s other team-mates would have also been civil servants (i.e. Harry Willitts) at what was then still a strictly amateur club.